Carla Ellis: Biography

-Ellis received the B.S. degree from the University of Toledo, Toledo OH, in 1972 and the M.S. and Ph.D. degrees from the University of Washington, Seattle, in 1977 and 1979.
+Ellis received the B.S. degree from the University of Toledo, Toledo Ohio, in 1972 and the M.S. and Ph.D. degrees from the University of Washington, Seattle, in 1977 and 1979.
 She was a member of the Computer Science faculties at the University of Oregon, Eugene, from 1978 to 1980, and at the University of Rochester, Rochester NY, from 1980 to 1986.
-In 1986 she moved to Duke University as an Associate Professor, then Professor, and currently Emeritus Professor.
+In 1986 she moved to Duke University as an associate professor, then professor, and currently emeritus professor.

 Awards and honors

 In 2010, the Association for Computing Machinery named her an ACM Fellow "for contributions to techniques for energy management in mobile devices, and for service to the computing community".

-When she was the Co-Chair CRA’s Committee on the Status of Women in Computing Research (CRA-W), CRA-W won a 2004 Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring (PAESMEM) and the 2005 National Science Board Public Service Award.
+When she was the co-chair CRA's Committee on the Status of Women in Computing Research (CRA-W), CRA-W won a 2004 Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring (PAESMEM) and the 2005 National Science Board Public Service Award.